 “Before, we didn’t place any value on the ramón nut.
 It grew in the forest and that’s where it stayed,” says Grecia Magdalena López of Uaxactún, Guatemala.

 But over the years, under López’s leadership and the Rainforest Alliance’s support, women from seven communities began not just gathering raw nuts from the forest floor but processing them into flour that they then used to make baked goods and beverages to sell.
 To negotiate better prices, they banded together, forming the Ramón Nut Value Chain Committee, with López at the helm as president.
+Now she is the non-timber forest products coordinator.
 She also conducts workshops on gender equality and women’s rights.
 “As women, our participation in this process has been really important.
 With the income we get from selling these products we’re able to help our children, especially with health and education.”
 López also serves on the board of OMYC, an organization devoted to the responsible management of Uaxactún’s 84,000 hectares.